Discover the nation’s first collection of American art and its home for contemporary craft at these free DC museums.

 Take a break in the Kogod Courtyard

-If your march through the annals of American art history has you feeling both amazed and a bit tired, enjoy the Kogod Courtyard, set in the Smithsonian American Art Museums.
+If your march through the annals of American art history has you feeling both amazed and a bit tired, enjoy the Kogod Courtyard, set in the Smithsonian American Art Museum.
 Here you can relax and gear your mind back toward the present via free Wi-Fi.
 The Courtyard Café is currently closed and outside food and drink is prohibited, with the exception of closed water bottles.